sarahembarry/applied-statistics-assessment/README.md

-# applied_statistics_assessment
+# Applied Statistics Assessment

 ## Overview of Project
-My name is Sarah Barry, and I am currently pursuing a Higher Diploma in Science in Computing with a focus on Data Analytics at Atlantic Technological University (ATU) in Galway.
+My name is Sarah Barry, and I am currently pursuing a Higher Diploma in Science in Computing with a focus on Data Analytics at Atlantic Technological University (ATU) Galway.
 This repository contains my project for the module *Applied Statistics*.

-The project explores four key statistical simulation problems, all implemented in a single Jupyter notebook.
+This project explores four key statistical simulation problems, all implemented in a single Jupyter notebook.
 The work demonstrates core statistical concepts, including analytic and Monte Carlo probability estimation, sampling distributions, hypothesis testing with t-tests, Type II error analysis, and group comparison using one-way ANOVA.
 The notebook integrates Python code, visualisations, interpretations, and references, with random seeds ensuring reproducible results throughout.